-Public Turns to Holistic Healthcare Models and Practices as U.S. Life Expectancy Declines
+U.S. Turns to Holistic Healthcare as Life Expectancy Declines

 For the first time in decades, life expectancy for adults in the United States has declined.
 As healthcare consumers realize how important preventative care is, they're turning to integrated healthcare practices to ensure both longevity and optimal health.

 It's now expected that a person born in 2015 will live approximately 78.8 years, an average that's projected to be the lowest among wealthy nations by the year 2030.

 As more healthcare consumers realize how unhealthy lifestyle choices impact the liklihood of living longer, there is growing interest in integrated healthcare practices, like HEALTH ATLAST, which take a multidisciplinary approach to optimizing patients' health.

 The decline in life expectancy is multi-factored, but research suggests many lifestyle choices impact a person's ability to live a longer life.
 As a nation, more than one-third of all adults are obese, which has already tied to an eight-year reduction in life span compared to non-obese individuals.
 Additionally, it's possible the rates of obesity are helping to increase deaths from major health conditions, such as heart disease, stroke, and diabetes.

 Also, unintentional injuries and overdoses leading to early death are on the rise as a result of the opioid crisis.
 Because opioids have been prescribed so excessively, over 2 million Americans have become dependent on them.
 Doctors see over 1,000 people each day in emergency departments nationwide for prescription opioid abuse.